joaohenrifranco/versilo/README.md

 # Versilo
 This client application, named Versilo was developed using Java (JDK 1.8).
 Among its features are having configurable IP and server port, making it possible to choose a nickname and a graphical user interface.
 The program was modularized into five classes: Versilo.java, GUI.java, MessageReceiver.java, MessageSender.java and HttpHandler.java.

-It as developed as a college project.
+It as developed as a college project, along with [Jorge, a lua web server](https://github.com/vbustamante/jorge).

 ### Versilo.java:
 Contains main(), responsible for calling a thread with the graphical interface, implemented in the class described below.